zerothi/fdict/README.md

     FYPPFLAGS += -DWITH_INT8=1 # for int kind(2)
     FYPPFLAGS += -DWITH_INT16=1 # for int kind(4)
+    # Note that not all compilers support extended precisions
+    # If you experience compiler errors, this is likely the cause.
     FYPPFLAGS += -DWITH_REAL80=1 # for real and complex kind(18)
     FYPPFLAGS += -DWITH_REAL128=1 # for real and complex kind(30)
     FYPPFLAGS += -DWITH_LOG8=1 # for logical kind(2)